bowbahdoe/quark/README.md

 // In your view

-// All components using the global store must inherit from React.component
+// All components using the global store must
-// So pure functions will not work class ExampleComponent extends Component {
+// inherit from React.component.
+So pure functions
+// will not work
+class ExampleComponent extends Component {
   render() {
     return (
       <div>
         // Always Pass a reference to the subscribing component
-        <p> Count squared: {subscribe(this, 'squared')} </p>
+        <p> Count: {subscribe(this, 'count')} </p>
         <p> Count squared: {subscribe(this, 'squared')} </p>
         <button onClick={() => dispatch('increment')}> increment </button>
       </div>